 In order for us to determine the best possible way to assist you, we may request certain financial documents that may be applicable to your individual circumstances.
 This typically includes documents related to your income, expenses, hardship and the property.

-To help avoid foreclosure and stop foreclosure "rescue" scams, the Federal Deposit Insurance Corporation (FDIC) foreclosure prevention initiative includes outreach, a referral service and an information tool kit.
-The tool kit is available at www.fdic.gov.
+To help avoid foreclosure and stop foreclosure "rescue" scams, the Federal Deposit Insurance Corporation (FDIC) foreclosure prevention initiative includes outreach, a referral service and resources for consumers.